operasoftware/devopera/articles/_posts/2013-04-17-animating-flexboxes-the-lowdown.md

 ## Summary

 This article has been fun to write, and I hope I have created an interesting technique that has at least given you food for thought!
 It is worth noting that you can achieve a similar effect using floated elements and focus states, like in this [float demo][9].
 However, this is most inflexible — it relies on knowing the exact number of chapters you are going to have, and setting the percentages to suit.
-With the Flexbox method, it should work regardless of the number of child containers, and without needing to worry about exact measurements.
+With the flexbox method, it should work regardless of the number of child containers, and without needing to worry about exact measurements.

 [9]: {{ page.id }}/float-test.html